 “Since voluntarily shutting down in March, we’ve been listening closely to public health experts and making changes — from gaming floor modifications to new policies and procedures.
 Our goal is to provide the safest possible environment, and we’ll continue evolving as new information becomes available.”

-More than half of the casino’s approximately 1,700 employees are returning for reopening.
+More than half of the casino’s approximately 1,700 employees are returning for the reopening.

 However, the Philadelphia Inquirer has reported the company has imposed a pay cut of up to 15% on salaried employees.
 Hourly workers’ pay remains as before.